sbesson/ome-release/README.md

 - `RELEASE` is the number of the upcoming release for example 4.4.7

 - `OMERO_JOB`, `OMERO_ICE34_JOB` and `BIOFORMATS_JOB` determine the names of
-the jobs used to produce the release artifacts, for examples OMERO-stable, OMERO-stable-ice34 and BIOFORMATS-stable.
+the jobs used to produce the release artifacts, for example OMERO-stable, OMERO-stable-ice34 and BIOFORMATS-stable.

 - `OMERO_BUILD`, `OMERO_ICE34_BUILD` and `BIOFORMATS_BUILD` determine the